chevonnefernandes/YouTube-Video-Downloader/README.md

 ## Overview

-YouTube Downloader is a simple desktop application built with Python and Tkinter that allows users to download high resolution videos from YouTube.
+YouTube Downloader is a simple application built with Python and Tkinter that allows users to download high resolution videos from YouTube.
 It provides a user-friendly interface for inserting YouTube video links, monitoring the download progress, and displaying download status.

 ## Features